OpenDataScotland/jkan/_datasets/moray+council-private+water+supplies+user+%28moray%29.md

 - Food and Environment
 date_created: '2020-12-22'
 date_updated: '2020-12-22'
-license: No licence
-maintainer: Moray Council
-notes: <p>Private Water Supplies User (Moray)Reg 2 (previously Cat A) are supplies which are commercial (including private lets) or more than 50 persons Category B are non-commercial with less than 50 persons.NOTE:- The location data we hold for the private water supplies is not 100% accurate (easting's and northing's can be
+license: Private Water Supplies User (Moray)Reg 2 (previously Cat A) are supplies which are commercial (including private lets) or more than 50 persons Category B are non-commercial with less than 50 persons.NOTE:- The location data we hold for the private water supplies is not 100% accurate (easting's and northing's can be